ballerina-platform/ballerina-dev-website/learn/guides/configure-ballerina-programs/configure-values-in-kubernetes-environment.md

 - as files in a data volume that is mounted on one or more of its containers
 - as environment variables for the containers

-### Securing sensitive data using configurable variables
+### Secure sensitive data using configurable variables

 Configuration values containing passwords or secrets should not be passed with the normal configuration.